irenedo/pmcli/README.md

 # pmcli

-Marathon CLI written in python.
-Based on Marathonctl
+Multi-platform Marathon CLI written in python using its REST API

 ## Installation

-Just needs a python interpreter (2.x or 3.x) and this very common python modules:
+Just needs a python interpreter (tested in 2.x) and this python modules:

 - sys
 - os